-Engagement rate ranking similarly looks at an ad and audience fit but considers things like clicks, comments, reactions, etc. to rank the ad compared to others on whether people are engaging with it.
+Engagement rate ranking similarly looks at an ad and audience fit.
+But considers things like clicks, comments, and reactions, to rank the ad compared to others, on whether people are engaging with it.
 High engagement leads to a high score and a perception of ad fit to the audience.
 Low engagement leads to the opposite.

 Conversion rate ranking considers the likelihood of conversion and is relevant to conversion related campaign objectives.
-A poor ranking here would lead you to look at call-to-action in your ad copy, possible landing page issues, or potentially switching to an audience more likely to convert.
+A poor ranking here would lead you to look at call-to-action in your ad copy.
+Also, possible landing page issues or potentially switching to an audience more likely to convert.

 The original Facebook Relevance Score offered an accessible and direct way to assess ad performance.
 But it just didn’t offer enough detail to make accurate changes to ads.
 They introduced three new metrics.
 Now you have more insight into what Facebook is seeing in the auction and how your ads rank within.